“Rejoice always.” ~I Thessalonians 5:16

 Sometimes when we face hardships in life, we often feel guilty for being overcome by emotions.
 I don’t know about you, but there have been many occasions where I’ve had to remind myself that crying because of a situation does not mean I don’t have faith concerning the situation.

 Just as my Savior wept in His sovereignty, you and I have the blessing of weeping in our salvation and hope.

-But again, just as Yeshua Jesus gives us peace of mind when we weep He also gives us the reason to rejoice.
+But again, just as our Lord gives us peace of mind when we weep He also gives us the reason to rejoice.

 These two verses, similar in their length, bless us with some key truths about the character of the God we serve and hope in:

-- John 11:35 assures us that Yeshua Jesus understands our sufferings even as we share in His.
+- John 11:35 assures us that Christ Jesus understands our sufferings even as we share in His.

 - I Thessalonians 5:16 reminds us that there is always a reason for hope.

-The same way that Yeshua Jesus knew what He could do at Lazarus’ tomb, He is able and willing to do at the ‘tombs’ in our lives.
-In this we can rejoice!
-The call to rejoice is a call to take firm hold of our faith.
+The same way that Christ knew what He could do at Lazarus’ tomb, He is able and willing to do at the ‘tombs’ in our lives.
+In this, we can rejoice!
+The call to rejoice is a call to take a firm hold of our faith.